 Grandma B (pictured above with Papa) shared the most delicious sweet and sour meatballs with her family.
 Her recipe has been passed through the generations, and known to frequent the festive table of many Jewish holidays.
 Growing up, my mom prepared Grandma B’s meatball recipe and now it has also become tradition for me to serve them at my hosted events.
 What can I say, they are expected to be on the table!
-Several years ago, I lowered the sugar content cutting the quantity in half, and surprising not changing the results, only making a healthier meal.
-I also swapped out Campbell’s Tomato Soup from the original recipe and substituted it with a more natural choice.
+Several years ago, I lowered the sugar content cutting the quantity in half and in half again, preferring maple syrup, and surprising not changing the results, only making a healthier meal.
+I also swapped out Campbell’s Tomato Soup from the original recipe and substituted it with a more all-natural choice.
 The combined flavors of the meatballs and sauce are just as heavenly, the quality is superior, and remains among the most requested and praised dish for Jewish holiday feasts!
 Additionally, I always add little fingerling potatoes to the meatballs at completion.
 If preparing large quantities in advance, freezing this recipe is a practical option.
 I recommend defrosting the evening before the meal is served!

 2 pounds ground beef or turkey